m-shahjalal/mapcast/src/README.md

 # News Location - Source Directory

-This directory contains all the source code for the News Location (pinews) application.
+This directory contains all the source code for the News Location (mapcast) application.

 ## Project Structure